guomics-lab/DDA-BERT/README.md

 DDA-BERT executables are available via https://guomics.com/software/DDA-BERT.

 ## Run Instructions
-## Step1: Download Model and Test Files (You may also use your own .raw and .mzML files)
+## Step1: Download Model and Test Files
+You may also use your own .raw and .mzML files.

-Model checkpoint: mp_rank_00_model_states.pt
+Model checkpoint: ./software/resource/model/mp_rank_00_model_states.pt

+Alternatively, it can be downloaded from Zenodo: https://zenodo.org/records/15923904

-Test data files: xxx.mzML and corresponding xxx.raw
+Test data files: ./demo_data/HeLa_digest_SPME_1ng_1.mzML and ./demo_data/HeLa_digest_SPME_1ng_1.raw

 ##Note: .raw files can be converted to .mzML format using the MSConvertGUI tool from ProteoWizard.
 The default settings are sufficient, or you may refer to the configuration file DB_search_config/msConvert.config.txt for custom conversion options.
 During execution, make sure that the .mzML and corresponding .raw file are placed in the same directory.